idrisibrahimerten/excel_project/README.md

 #### Requested:

 * You must write your own name, one letter per line, as in the example.
-E.g If your name is Zeynep, the title of the Course Information Table should be on the 8th line after placing the letters of Melahat in the first 7 lines.
+E.g If your name is Zeynep, the title of the Course Information Table should be on the 8th line after placing the letters of Zeynep in the first 7 lines.

 * While calculating the Total Grade in the course information table, Odev 20, Midterm 20, Attendance 5, Web Grade 10 and The final contributed 50 points.
 Total grade as one digit after the comma, without rounding